-Bar located along the top of a window or a dialog box that displays the name of the window or software program being used.
-For example, as can be seen in the picture to the right, when visiting a web page in a browser the title of that page will be shown in the title bar, in this example it's "Computer Hope's free computer help" title of its home page.
+A title bar is a bar located along the top of a window or a dialog box that displays the name of the window or software program being used.
+For example, as can be seen in the below picture the title bar gives the name of the program and document currently being edited.

 Besides giving a description of the open program or window, the title bar has several other useful features.
 Below is a list of some of the functions of the title bar.
 Keep in mind that not all of these features are supported in all operating systems.

 Extra features of title bar

 - Click and hold down the mouse button on the title bar to move the window around when not maximized.

 - Double-clicking the title bar will maximize the window or set the window into window mode allowing it to be moved around your screen.

 - Windows 7 introduced several new advancements that also allows you to click and drag the title bar to any edge of any of the screens to make a window in that portion of the screen.
 Additional information about this can be found on our tip101 page.